 A range of online resources are available for you to practise your Norwegian:

-You can check out some sample exercises to see what the tests consist of.
-The test does not test factual knowledge.
+Below you will find examples of all the task types found in the test.
+The test does not test factual knowledge, only langauge.
 When you do sample tasks you will not find out which level you are at.
-But you will be told how many tasks you answer correctly.
+But you will see how many tasks you answer correctly.

-You will take the test on a PC, so it is wise to practice with a regular PC.
+You will take the test on a PC, so it is a good idea to practice with on a PC.
 The sample tests do not work on mobile or tablet.

 Information in Norwegian: